niharpatil/esenotes/docs/notes.md

 1. Response can't be predicted perfectly because of irreducible error

 ### Prediction intervals
-We can construct confidence intervals to quantify uncertainty surrounding a measurment over a large number of observations.
+We can construct confidence intervals to quantify uncertainty surrounding a measurement over a large number of observations.
 We can use a prediction interval to quantify uncertainty for a specific prediction.

 ---